graphme-app/website/src/pages/privacy.md

 ## Contact us

-If you have questions or concerns, or wish to exercise your data rights, please contact us at hello@graphme.app
+If you have questions or concerns, or wish to exercise your data rights, including data deletion, please contact us at hello@graphme.app